jabadia/namesmap/blog.md

 * ArcGIS for Desktop:
 * QGIS:
-* OGR2OGR ?
+* ogr2ogr ?
 * Excel
+* another python script

 #Step 2 - The Map
-In ArcGIS Online, I uploaded the provincias2010.zip file that contains all provincias2010.* (shp,shx,prj,dbf) files.
+In ArcGIS Online, I uploaded the provincias_names.zip file that contains all provincias_names.* (shp,shx,prj,dbf) files.

-I configured the layer pop-up (to show only the Provincia name in the title and the Male and Female most frequent names) and symbology (Unique Symbols on VARON (male) field).
+I configured the layer pop-up (to show only the Provincia name in the title and the Male and Female most frequent names for 2010) and symbology (Unique Symbols on VARON (male) field).

 Once I had the layer ready, I copied it and changed the field for the Unique Symbols renderer to MUJER (female) field.